 The committee is appointed by the crofters who share in a Common Grazings.

-Properly constituted Grazing Committees are the most effective way to safeguard the future of common grazing land and they can hold a valuable source of knowledge about crofting in the area.
-Grazing Committees can also contribute to increasing the confidence in communal working and management of community assets.
+Having Grazings Committees is fundamental to safeguarding the future of Common Grazings land and they are often a valuable source of knowledge about crofting in their area.
+Grazings committees also help to sustain communal working and the management of community assets in crofting areas.

-You may be eligible for assistance of up to £500 towards the establishment of a properly constituted common grazings committee.
-Find out more.
+You may be eligible for assistance of up to £500 towards the establishment of a properly constituted common grazings committee, contact your nearest Scottish Government Rural Payments and Inspections Directorate to find out more.